 Accounts payable fraud is becoming more rampant than in previous years.
-Cybercriminals are targeting organisations of all sizes with sophisticated cyber attacks.
+Cybercriminals are targeting organizations of all sizes with sophisticated cyberattacks.
 Not to mention, the Australian Competition & Consumer Commission (ACCC) reported in 2021, Australian businesses lost $277 million to payment redirect scams.

 The damage of accounts payable fraud is too significant for CFOs to dismiss.